ReVanced/revanced-documentation/manager.md

 There are two ways of updating the Manager:

 1. In the `Dashboard` page, there is an updates section.
 Tap on the `Update Manager` button when an update is available.
-2. Head to the Manager's [GitHub releases](https://github.com/revanced/revanced-manager/releases/latest) to manually install the latest APK.
+2. Head to the Manager's [GitHub releases](https://github.com/revanced/revanced-manager/releases/latest) to manually download and install the latest APK.